thebkv/bkv/exodus10.md

 The Exodus is producing the answer.

-### v3 — The Root of Pharaoh's Resistance
+v3 — The Root of Pharaoh’s Resistance

 And Moses and Aaron came unto Pharaoh and said:

 > “Thus saith the LORD God of the Hebrews, How long wilt thou refuse to humble thyself before me?”

 The underlying condition is now named.

-Pharaoh's problem is not merely stubbornness.

-It is the refusal to **humble himself**.

-The ruling consciousness insists upon remaining the highest authority within its own kingdom.
+Pharaoh’s resistance is a refusal to humble himself; the ruling consciousness insists upon remaining the highest authority within its own kingdom.

 Again comes the command:

 > “Let my people go, that they may serve me.”

-The issue remains one of government.
+The issue remains one of government:

-**Who is Lord?**
+Who is Lord?

-### v4–6 — What Survived the Hail Will Be Consumed
+v4–6 — What Survived the Hail Will Be Consumed

-If Pharaoh refuses, God will bring **locusts** into Egypt.
+If Pharaoh refuses, God will bring locusts into Egypt.
 They will cover the face of the earth and:

 > “eat the residue of that which is escaped.”

 The hail of Exodus 9 did not destroy everything.

-Some growth remained.

-Now the next judgment reaches **what survived the previous judgment**.
+Some growth remained, and now the next judgment reaches what survived the previous judgment.

-The old order is being dismantled progressively.

 Whatever Egypt still possesses as a source of future growth is about to be consumed.

-And the locusts will fill:
+The locusts will fill:

-**Pharaoh's houses,
+Pharaoh’s houses,
-his servants' houses,
+his servants’ houses,
-and the houses of the Egyptians.**
+and the houses of the Egyptians.

-The judgment again penetrates the inhabited structures of the old consciousness.
+The judgment again penetrates the inhabited structures of the old order.

-### v7 — Pharaoh's Own Servants See the Collapse
+v7 — Pharaoh’s Own Servants See the Collapse

-And Pharaoh's servants say unto him:
+And Pharaoh’s servants say unto him:

 > “How long shall this man be a snare unto us?”

-Then they urge:
+They urge:

 > “Let the men go, that they may serve the LORD their God.”